wellcomecollection/storage-service/replifier/README.md

 1. The user uploads a bag to the **user uploads bucket**.

+    This could be any bucket in S3 that the bag unpacker has access to.
+    In practice, the buckets we currently use are inside our AWS estate but not in the storage service account (we have buckets in the workflow and digitisation accounts).

 2. The bag unpacker unpacks the user-uploaded bag into the **unpacked bags bucket**.

     We want it inside our AWS account as soon as possible (so it can't be deleted under our feet).